 In January 2018, CMS announced the implementation of Bundled Payments for Care Improvement Advanced, running from October 2018 through December 2023 and testing bundled payments for 32 clinical episodes.
 Like many CMS programs, BPCI is intended to improve care coordination and clinical outcomes while reducing care costs and unnecessary treatments.
 However, as of March 1, 2019, the reassessment period for organization to decide whether not to participate in the bundled payment model, more than 250 providers (16 percent) dropped out of the advanced program because they found they weren't meeting financial targets.
 Ultimately, the BPCI Advanced model is voluntary and, even with a 16 percent dropout rate, there is still robust participation with nearly 1,300 providers left in the program.

-Originally, Bundled Payments for Care Improvement was made up of four distinct care models that coordinate payments and penalties to services involved in a particular episode of care.
-Participating hospitals and other care facilities are under an agreement to increase physician accountability for financial decisions as well as clinical performance during an episode of care.
-CMS research concluded that bundled payments such as those offered through BPCI reduce care fragmentation by incentivizing effective communication between providers and care facilities, ameliorating care quality and outcomes.
-Hospitals participating in BPCI were more likely to be larger, non-profit facilities in urban areas compared to non-participating hospitals.
+At its inception, Bundled Payments for Care Improvement was made up of four distinct care models that coordinate payments and penalties for distinct episodes of care.
+Participating hospitals and other care facilities are under an agreement to increase physician accountability for financial decisions as well as improve clinical performance during an episode of care.
+CMS research concluded that bundled payments s reduce care fragmentation by incentivizing effective communication between providers and care facilities, ameliorating care quality and outcomes.
+Hospitals participating in BPCI were more likely to be larger, non-profit facilities in urban areas.
 Participants were also located in larger and more competitive markets, often with fewer skilled nursing facilities, than markets with no participating hospitals.

 Care Models under the Bundled Payments for Care Improvement program: